5.6.5 Clergy and ReligiousDiocesan priests and religious are not considered

 governed by the Policy for the Agreement for Services, Supervision and

 Termination of Women and Men Religious for the Archdiocese of Los

 For this reason, while these persons, for ease of reference, are

 sometimes referred to as "employees" and are subject to many

 compensation, pay administration, leave of absence, and benefits do not

 apply to diocesan priests or religious.
-Copies of 2014–2015 Religious Compensation are available from the Office of the Vicar for Clergy and Office of the Vicar for Women Religious.
+The current Religious Compensation schedules are available from the Office of the Vicar for Clergy and Office of the Vicar for Women Religious.